Basic MongoDB Terminal Commands

 show dbs

-*NOTE: Database that are created and do NOT have collection(s) (analogous to tables in MySQL) will NOT appear when you do show dbs
+*NOTE: Database that are created and do NOT have collection(s) (analogous to tables in MySQL) will NOT appear when you do show dbs.
+After you add collection(s) they will appear when you do show dbs.

 Create and Switch to a Database Named test_app